KSAN-TV: Separate operation

 In 1997, the Ackers family agreed to sell KRBC-TV and KACB-TV to Sunrise Television Corporation, a firm backed by the private equity firm of Hicks, Muse, Tate & Furst; this was the first transfer of ownership in either station's history.
-Shortly after the ownership change took effect on March 31, 1998, Sunrise began planning to split KACB-TV off as a separate station with local news for San Angelo and facilities on Southwest Boulevard.
+Shortly after the ownership change took effect on March 31, 1998, Sunrise began planning to upgrade KACB-TV from a straight simulcast of KRBC to a locally focused NBC affiliate for San Angelo, with newscasts originating from facilities on Southwest Boulevard.
 This was part of an overall investment in both stations by the new owner.
 The first San Angelo–based newscasts aired on October 1, 1998.
 In 2002, Sunrise merged with another firm in which Hicks, Muse had ownership interests, LIN Television.

 LIN TV sold KRBC-TV and KACB-TV to Mission Broadcasting in 2003; channel 3 changed its call sign to KSAN-TV.
 Mission typically contracted with Nexstar Broadcasting Group for shared services and did so in Abilene, where that company owned CBS affiliate KTAB-TV.
 Nexstar did not yet own a station in San Angelo, but the Mission purchase of KACB-TV accelerated its years-long pursuit of CBS affiliate KLST, which it agreed to purchase from Jewell Television Corporation.
 On June 1, 2004, Nexstar assumed control of KLST; KLST's news director assumed responsibility for KSAN-TV's newscasts, and Nexstar consolidated traffic—the scheduling and logging for commercials—for the San Angelo stations in Abilene at KTAB–KRBC, leading to layoffs at KLST.
 On February 17, 2009, both stations converted to exclusively digital broadcasts.